BestTimesToVisit.com Logo

 Long-Distance Buses (e.g., Cruz del Sur, Oltursa)

-These are the workhorses of South American travel, connecting cities and even countries with surprising comfort and efficiency.
+These are the workhorses of South American travel, connecting cities and even countries with surprising comfort.
 They range from basic to luxurious 'cama' (bed) or 'semi-cama' (semi-bed) seats, perfect for overnight journeys.

-Tip:Book tickets online in advance via the company websites or apps like Busbud for popular routes, especially during holidays.
-Avoid buying last-minute at the terminal if possible, as prices can be higher and seats limited.
-Always check the departure terminal; major cities often have multiple.
-Keep your luggage secure and don't leave valuables unattended in the overhead compartments.
-Many buses offer Wi-Fi and restrooms, but bring snacks and water for longer trips.
+Tip:Book tickets online via the company websites or apps like Busbud.
+Avoid booking last-minute at the terminal, as prices can be inflated.
+Always keep your luggage with you or in the secure undercarriage compartment; never leave valuables unattended.
+Many buses offer Wi-Fi and onboard restrooms, but bring snacks and water for longer trips.
+Be aware of potential delays due to road conditions or border crossings.

 Ferries and Water Taxis (e.g., Lake Titicaca, Amazon River)

-Ubiquitous in smaller towns and some city neighborhoods, these three-wheeled vehicles are a quick and nimble way to cover short distances.
-They can weave through traffic where cars cannot.
+Common in many smaller cities and towns, these three-wheeled motorized rickshaws are a quick and fun way to get around short distances.
+They are often negotiable and can navigate narrow streets.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.